 How to Get Started on a Meat Only Diet

 The transition to the zero-carb diet is simple but does require some planning.
-Consider starting the program with a 30-day challenge.
-Consider this trial period an opportunity to test the waters and see whether the diet is right for you, without too long of an upfront commitment.
+Consider starting the program with a 30-day challenge and give yourself an opportunity to test the waters and see whether the diet is right for you, without too long of an upfront commitment.

 The 30-day trial of the carnivore diet is a time to determine whether the lifestyle agrees with your body, evidenced by tangible health benefits.